Gluten-Free Chili

 Total: 30 minutes

-The Best Gluten-Free Chili!
+Hearty and warm gluten-free chili.
 This easy chili recipe is made with ground beef, beans, and a simple homemade blend of chili seasonings in just 30 minutes.
-Chili is also naturally dairy-free.
+This gluten-free and dairy-free chili is the perfect one-pot meal for cold nights, game days, and parties.

 Ingredients